-We believe a number of principles should be considered when developing policy responses to support business recovery and economic growth.
-These are:

-- Recovery and growth need to be environmentally sustainable - A global focus needs to be maintained.
-Protectionism should be avoided - Recovery and growth need to be effectively funded - Stimulus and support measures should be sector neutral. - Policy development should be holistic.
-Measures should not be considered in isolation - Stimulus and support measures should be withdrawn in an orderly and tapered manner - Measures need to be efficient, effective and sustainable - Certainty is required in the implementation, operation and timeframes of measures.
+- A number of principles should be considered when developing policy responses to support business recovery and economic growth.
+These are: - Recovery and growth need to be environmentally sustainable - A global focus needs to be maintained.
+Protectionism should be avoided - Recovery and growth need to be effectively funded - Stimulus and support measures should be sector neutral and targeted at viable businesses - Policy development should be holistic.
+Measures should not be considered in isolation - Stimulus and support measures should be withdrawn in an orderly and tapered manner - Policies should assist the winding up of unviable businesses in an orderly fashion - Measures need to be efficient, effective and sustainable - Certainty is required in the implementation, operation and timeframes of measures.

-Importantly, a framework should be developed for responding to future shocks when government and/or the economy cannot operate as normal due to crisis, which provides appropriate governance, decision making, and parliamentary oversight of Government and regulatory responses.
+Importantly, a framework should be developed for responding to future shocks when government and/or the economy cannot operate as normal due to crisis, and which provides appropriate governance, decision making, and parliamentary oversight of government and regulatory responses.